Trans-Canada Highway: Future

 In Manitoba in May 2023, the province announced the launch of a conceptual design study for the twinning of the remaining 16 km two-lane section of Highway 1 west of the Ontario border, plus the immediate construction of a 700 m section to align with four-laning work in Ontario.

 As of September 2021, British Columbia was planning on widening the 420 km long section of TCH between Kamloops and Alberta to four lanes by 2050.
 The project goals do not include an eventual freeway conversion, and it is likely that the signalized sections of highway in Kamloops, Salmon Arm, Revelstoke, and Golden will remain.
-Around 16 km of four-lane highway were under construction, with 6 km more planned to start in 2022.
+Around 16 km of four-lane highway were under construction, with 6 km of the highway more planned to start in 2022.
 Around a quarter of the length of highway between Kamloops and Alberta is now four lanes wide.
 At the current rate of construction, the project will likely not be completed until the 2070s.
 However, some of the most difficult sections have been completed, meaning that it may be easier to widen the remaining sections of highway to four lanes.
 Some of the highway in this section is under the jurisdiction of Parks Canada, specifically the sections through Mount Revelstoke, Glacier, and Yoho National Parks, which means that Parks Canada will have to implement its own four-lane program in order for the provincial government to accomplish its goal.

 The City of Edmonton is changing its urban section of Highway 16 (TCH) to a six-lane freeway by replacing all signal lights with overpasses.
 The route is already largely a freeway, but seven signalized intersections remain.
 The project is expected to be finished by 2026.

 As of September 2021, British Columbia was planning on widening 36 km of Highway 1 in the Lower Mainland as part of its Fraser Valley Highway program.
 The four-lane freeway is over-congested, and many of the overpasses are in poor shape.
 The project intends to rebuild most of the interchanges and overpasses and widen the highway to six lanes.
 The first 4 km of this project opened in 2020, with 10 km more expected to be complete in 2025.

 Apart from the major programs, many smaller-scale projects exist on the highway in order to rehabilitate the aging infrastructure or make minor traffic changes.

 Alberta had long term plans to convert both of its Trans-Canada Highway routes to a minimum four-lane freeway standard, but has not set a timeline for doing so.